Today we will learn one of the many parts of the performance testing process – recovery testing.

 - Interruption to Standard Process

 All the monetary losses, business losses, opportunity losses, disrupted relations with the client, reputation in the market, etc. are included in this phase.
 Any company should be ready with a disaster recovery plan.
-This will reduce the interruption phase with minimal damages.
+This will reduce the interruption phase with minimal damage.

 - Recovery Process